starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 0xffffd980:	0x41414141	0x41414141	0x41414141	0x41414141
 ```

-Now that `scanf` has completed, the program returned back to the `captcha` function.
+Now that `scanf` has completed, the program returned to the `captcha` function.
 Examine about 30 instructions starting from the current instruction.
 ```
 (gdb) x/30i $eip
 => 0x8049221:	add    esp,0x10